SCons/scons/README.rst

 --------------

-At this time, the application of bug-fix pull requests *normally* happens at the top of the main branch.
-In other words fixes are likely to appear in the next regular release and there won't be a bugfix update to a past release.
-This is mainly down to (lack of) resources to maintain multiple branches.
-The policy is not cast in stone, but hopefully will help set expectations appropriately.
+At this time, the application of bug-fix pull requests *normally* happens at the head of the main branch.
+In other words fixes are likely to appear in the next regular release and there probably won't be a bugfix update to a past release.
 Consumers are of course free to internally maintain releases on their own by taking submitted patches and applying them.

 Mailing Lists and Other Contacts